 (3-1) 3 hours credit.
 Prerequisite: SPN 2103 or consent of instructor.

 Offers the opportunity for study of the sound system of Latin-American Spanish.
-Intensive patterned pronunciation drill, exercises in sound discrimination and transcription, and detailed articulatory description of various dialects of Spanish.
+Activities may include pronunciation exercises, exercises in sound discrimination and transcription, and articulatory description of various dialects of Spanish.